François Mêlier: Biography

 In 1850, following a local conflict, Dumas, Minister of Agriculture and Trade, appointed Mêlier as extraordinary Commissioner of the health service of Marseille and the entire Mediterranean coast, then in 1854, Inspector General of Sanitary Services.
 He had a new Lazaret installed on the Frioul archipelago, in the old hospital of Ratonneau.

 Mêlier was at the origin of the first International Health Conference, of which he was reserved the right to take the top leadership.
 The first meeting of the conference took place on 27 July 1851; twelve countries had responded to the call of the French government.

 In 1864, Mêlier was sent to Turin to prepare a health convention between France and Italy.
 In 1866, when cholera broke out in Amiens, he went there with the minister to organise relief.
 Finally, in August 1866, he left for Corsica with a mission to inspect the island's health service.
 On 2 September 1866 he returned to Marseille and found the minister there, to whom he reported on his mission.
-On the 6th September, accompanied by the Director of Health, he went to the lazaret of Ratonneau in the oppressive heat; on the morning of the 7th he suffered a stroke and after regaining consciousness for a few days, on the 14th September, his condition worsened and on the 16th September Mêlier died.
+On 6 September, accompanied by the Director of Health, he went to the lazaret of Ratonneau in the oppressive heat; on the morning of the 7th he suffered a stroke and after regaining consciousness for a few days, on 14 September, his condition worsened and on 16 September Mêlier died.